 Initiatives like the African World Festival and Kwanza have been attempts to recreate and reclaim a lost ethnic pride, to create a new positive identity, and yet many whites react with derision.
 It would be like if we took a pig and kept all the good meat and gave them the scraps and them when they turned those into something tasty we talked down on the food….

 There is one place where we have lots of contact with African Americans, the white media.
-If you couldn’t come up with the names of any black teachers or insurance agents, you might be able to name some criminals.
+If you couldn’t come up with the names of any black teachers or insurance agents, you might be able to name some criminals, as black perpetrated crime sells to white Milwaukee.
 Yes, I wrote “white media” which locally would include most of the TV stations and WTMJ and WISN talk radio.
 Tune into talk radio on WNOV and you’ll hear reasonable and educated black voices addressing the problems in their community, like the recent violence in Sherman Park.
 When I hear white people saying “I’d like to hear more blacks condemning the violence” I can be pretty sure they wouldn’t know where to find a copy of The Milwaukee Times, or even find WNOV on the dial.

 Why aren’t more of these African American voices represented in local white media?
 Good question.

 I never bought or sold anyone, and from what I know of my family, neither did my ancestors.
-I have had many black friends in my life.
+I have had many black friends and band mates.
 Still I can acknowledge that my experience as a descendent of European immigrants is fundamentally different than that of the descendents of African slaves, and that I enjoy certain privileges they don’t.
 There is no personal shame in this acknowledgement.

 Most people want race relations to get better, and if for nothing but white self interest we need them to get better: demographics show a declining white percentage of the United States.
 Are we going to be a strategic partner in future societies or a reviled minority?
 Are we going to work with blacks to transform racist aspects of our society or are we going to be an impediment to this transformation?
 In many ways it’s up to us because we are still hold most of the strings.